Alan Clive Roberts: Other service and later life

-Roberts was a trustee of Yorkshire Sculpture Park, Action for Rehabilitation from Neurological Injury (ARNI), SSAFA, Carmichael Walker Committee, West Riding Artillery Trust, Maritime Heritage Foundation (2010).
-He was a county president of SSAFA West Yorkshire and was president of the Royal British Legion Leeds Group.
-He was president of Leeds District NSPCC, was county president at British Red Cross for West Yorkshire 1986-02.
-Chairman of the Army Benevolent Fund of West Yorkshire from 1972 to 1975 and was Gentleman Usher of Imperial Society of Knights Bachelor.
+Roberts was a trustee of Yorkshire Sculpture Park, Action for Rehabilitation from Neurological Injury (ARNI), Maritime Heritage Foundation (2010).
+He was president of Leeds District NSPCC, was county president at British Red Cross for West Yorkshire 1986-02. and was Gentleman Usher of Imperial Society of Knights Bachelor.

 In 2002, Roberts was awarded the Badge of the Order of Mercy by the League of Mercy Foundation.
 This is a self-styled order created in 1999 to imitate the League of Mercy that was dissolved in 1947; it is not an official award.

 He died on 1 December 2021, at the age of 87.